 - $100 annual program fee

-- Housing costs: Standard with air conditioning
+- Standard housing costs with air conditioning

 - Double rooms

-- Central neighborhood
+- Southeast neighborhood

 Spectrum is an inclusive residential learning community designed to make all students of all gender and sexual identities feel comfortable and supported.
 Students within the community will be provided the opportunity to explore the spectrum of gender and sexuality, the histories and current context of various populations, attend relevant campus and community events, and connect with role models and allies within the Indiana University and Bloomington communities (faculty, staff, students, and community members).